botpress/solutions/custom modules/date-picker/README.md

+## About
+Creates a skill that displays as a calendar that users can select a single date or date range from, depending on the skill settings.

 ## How to use

 Out of the box, it works for the webchat without additional configuration, but an extra step is needed to make it work on Messenger, included below.